 Famous Red House

 Flocks of sheep were plentiful and there were even views of the Isle of Skye.
 It was an incredible drive but be prepared for wind.
 We had beautiful sunny weather, but the wind was strong.
 When getting out of the car we had to put on a jacket.
-Never assume you’ll be fine in shorts or a t-shirt all day when driving the North Coast 500.
+Never assume you’ll be fine in shorts or a t-shirt all day when driving in the Norther of Scotland.

-AppleCross to Baelnabach Pass
+Applecross to Baelnabach Pass

-The drive is thrilling with hairpin turns on single lane tracks that you still share with transports.
+The drive is thrilling with hairpin turns on single-lane tracks that you still share with transports.
 There are a few pullovers and it is worth stopping if you see one and feel confident.
 The views are magnificent looking down the valley.